-- Serve as a teaching assistant for a course (e.g. Foundations, The Body, Pathophysiology I-V, etc.) - Facilitate OSCE/CPX feedback sessions with students - Provide peer tutoring/academic counseling - Conduct review sessions for 1st and 2nd years - Coordinate and lead the Medical Education Journal Club sessions - Create a medical-education based lecture and present at the Medical Education Grand Rounds for residents and students
+- Serve as a teaching assistant for a course (e.g. Molecular Foundations of Medicine, The Body, TIME, etc.) - Facilitate OSCE/CPX feedback sessions with students - Provide peer tutoring/academic counseling - Conduct review sessions for 1st and 2nd years - Coordinate and lead the Medical Education Journal Club sessions - Create a medical-education based lecture and present at the Medical Education Grand Rounds for residents and students